By Southeast Asia specialist Mary

 Halong also appeals because of the simpler logistics.
 Land transfers from Hanoi are shorter (by about two and a half hours) and you can fly directly out of Haiphong afterwards.
 Or, for a birds-eye view of the bay, you can take the seaplane from Halong Bay.

-If you’re an early bird, one of the most rewarding ways to connect with Saigon’s history is by vintage sidecar, where you’ll explore the key sights while the city wakes up.
+If you’re an early bird, one of the most rewarding ways to connect with Ho Chi Minh City’s history is by vintage sidecar, where you’ll explore the key sights while the city wakes up.
 You’ll start the tour at Nha Rong Port, where President Ho Chi Minh boarded the ship Latouche Treville Admiral, seeking ways to liberate his country on 5th June, 1911.

 There are also stops at the former Presidential Palace, Notre Dame Cathedral, the Post Office as well as an opportunity to immerse yourself in the sights and sounds of Ben Thanh Market — a treasure trove of local handicrafts.
-The tour concludes with a strong Vietnamese coffee at a café nearby, which happens to be where the Saigon bird lover’s club meets each morning.
+The tour concludes with a strong Vietnamese coffee at a café nearby, which happens to be where the Ho Chi Minh City bird lover’s club meets each morning.

 Trek through Pu Luong Nature Reserve

 Mai Chau Valley’s patchwork of rice paddies dotted by tiny villages is a big draw for those wanting to experience rural Vietnamese life, but if you’re planning to visit, then I’d suggest allowing a day or two to visit Pu Luong where you can take a guided hike through the reserve.